 What is an addiction?

 Addiction is unrealistic and unhealthy habitual attachment to a behavior, emotion, substance or thought that consumes or devastates someone’s life.
-An addiction is the act of being caught in a habitual pattern that consumes a person.
+An addiction is an act of being caught in a habitual pattern that consumes a person.

 Thought Addiction is Powerful

 What is a Thought Addiction (TA)?

 Many addiction professionals work on the visible addictions, not the invisible one.
 Thought Addiction can cause sleepless nights, addictions, anger, anxiety, fear, frustration, stress, digestive problems, health issues, troubling relationships, doubt, tight muscles, headaches and yes even death (suicidal thoughts)?

 The definition of thought addiction is the development and attaching to an intrusive, repetitive habitual thinking pattern to one thought or set of thoughts.

 Thought addiction is the act of consciously returning to a negative, critical, harmful or destructive thought over and over again.
-This thought or thoughts that does not serve the individual, decreases confidence, wipes out esteem and has damaging results to one’s life.
-What accentuates a thought or causes a thought to be hurtful is when a statement comes from someone or group that you have emotional attachment too.
-Most people enter into an addictive pattern to numb an emotion, quiet a thought or control a perceived weakness.
+This thought or thoughts that do not serve the individual, decreases confidence, wipes out esteem and has damaging results to one’s life.
+What accentuates a thought or causes a thought to be hurtful is when a statement comes from someone or group that you have an emotional attachment too.
+Most people enter into an addictive pattern to numb an emotion, stop a thought or control a perceived weakness.

 A thought addiction depletes every system of the human body.
 Repetitive and unhealthy thoughts can deplete a person’s emotional, mental, physical and spiritual energy, leaving the person with nothing.

 Thought addiction follows the same rules and progression of all other addictions.

 A thought addiction or unhealthy thought looping can cause and expand into other addictions with a substance, shopping, food, exercise, emotion or behavior.

 Consider that every addiction starts with a thought.
 For example: “I am not good enough, so I need something to help me” “This substance (thought, emotion, or behavior) will make me perform better, be more social, fit in, mentally escape, feel better or make me not feel at all.”